 Organic food may have started out as a niche offering in the 1970s, but today, it seems like organic products are everywhere!
 According to the Organic Trade Association (OTA), sales of organic goods topped $55 billion in 2019—a good indication that more consumers are choosing organic than ever before.
-(19)(23) However, just because a food or product claims to be organic or contains organic ingredients, how do you know if it’s truly organic?
+(19)(23) What does organic mean?
 Here, we’ll unpack the nuances of organic food claims and whether you might want to add organic goods to your shopping list.

 Before the widespread use of agricultural chemicals like dichloro-diphenyl-trichloroethane (DDT) beginning in the 1940s, all farming could have been considered organic.
 (10) As more crops were subject to being treated with chemicals, studies began to surface exploring the adverse health effects of these chemicals.
 (3)(14)(2) This led some consumers to seek out healthier alternatives—and for many that meant choosing organic.
 However, the organic certification was different in each state, which made it hard for consumers to know what they were getting.
 In an effort to standardize organic farming, the Organic Foods Production Act was passed in 1990.
 In 2002, the U.S. Department of Agriculture (USDA) then released its first national certification program for organic products, officially bringing the movement from a niche market into the mainstream.
 (23)